 White Hair Memorial Learning Center

-The White Hair Memorial Learning Resource Center is located in the former home of Lillie Morrell Burkhart, an Osage Indian and descendant of Chief Pawhuska (White Hair).
+The White Hair Memorial Learning Center is located in the former home of Lillie Morrell Burkhart, an Osage Indian and descendant of Chief Pawhuska (White Hair).
 A repository for Osage artifacts and documents, the collections include various resources such as maps, annuity rolls, oral histories, and photographs.

 To find out more or arrange a visit call 918-538-2417.